A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

-Moreover, using $(\underline B )^k = (\underline M N)^k$, we find
+Moreover, using $(\underline B )^\ell = (\underline M N)^\ell$, we find

 The matrix $\underline B$ will not be used in our analysis.
-As pointed in \S \ref{subsec:ovpf}, due to polynomially small events which would have had a big influence on the expected value of $B^k$ or $\underline B^k$ in the forthcoming probabilistic analysis, we will first reduce the above sum over $\Gamma^{2k+1} _{e f}$ to a sum over a smaller subset.
-We will only afterward project on $\IND^\perp$, it will create some extra remainder terms.
-Following \cite{MR2437174,BL,MNS,BLM}, we introduce a central definition. \begin{definition}[Tangles] A multi-graph $H$ is {\em tangle-free} if it contains at most one cycle (loops and multi-edges count as cycles), $H$ is {\em $\ell$-tangle-free} if every neighborhood of radius $\ell$ in $H$ contains at most one cycle.
+As pointed in \S \ref{subsec:ovpf}, there are events of polynomially small probability which have a dominant influence on the expected value of $B^\ell$ or $\underline B^\ell$.
+We will first reduce the above sum over $\Gamma^{\ell} _{e f}$ to a sum over a smaller subset.
+We will only afterward project onto $\chi^\perp$.
+This will create some extra remainder terms.

+In the following definition, a {\em neighborhood of radius $\ell$} in a multigraph is the subgraph spanned by vertices at graphical distance at most $\ell$ from some fixed vertex.
+Following \cite{MR2437174,BL,MNS,BLM}, we introduce a central definition. \begin{definition} A multigraph $H$ is {\em tangle-free} if it contains at most one cycle (loops and multiple edges count as cycles); $H$ is {\em $\ell$-tangle-free} if every neighborhood of radius $\ell$ in $H$ contains at most one cycle.
 Otherwise, $H$ is tangled or $\ell$-tangled.
-We say that an admissible $\gamma \in E^k$ is tangle-free or tangled if $G_\gamma$ is.
-Finally, $F^k$ and $F^{k} _{e f}$ will denote the subsets of tangle-free paths in $\Gamma^k$ and $\Gamma^{k}_{ef}$. \end{definition} Obviously, if $G$ is $\ell$-tangle-free and $0 \leq k \leq \ell$ then
+We say that $\gamma \in \vec E^k$ is tangle-free or tangled if $G_\gamma$ is.
+Finally, we use $F^{\ell}$ and $F^{\ell} _{e f}$ to respectively denote the subsets of tangle-free paths in $\Gamma^{\ell}$ and $\Gamma^{\ell}_{ef}$. \end{definition}